Skip to content

 Frequently asked questions

-What is the typical out-of-pocket cost for roof replacement in Round Rock?
+What is the typical cost to replace a roof in Round Rock after hail damage?

-Does Round Rock require Class 4 shingles, and do they save money on insurance?
+Does Round Rock require impact-resistant Class 4 shingles?

 Wind/hail deductible notice